UCL-RITS/parkingSpace/RDS/EGA-client_custom/01_pyEGA_setup_EASY.md

 `pyega3 --help`

-Refer to the original tool docs.
+Plus if possible Refer to the original tool documentation.